 The bottom line

 Diving in Croatia can be an exciting experience, no matter your level of experience.
 In most locations, several diving centers will get you access to diving excursions, dive packages, equipment rental, and diving courses.
+If you have a scuba diving certification you can also go for deep dives.
 As an example, a shore dive with a rented tank air might end up around 20 euros, while a day ticket with no limit shore diving can cost up to 29 euros.
 Also, full rental equipment per dive can cost your 25 euros, while a professional scuba diver course can cost up to 250 euros.

 Anyway, a trip to Croatia can get you access to several amenities and tourist attractions, ranging from popular diving spots to impressive villas for rent next to the diving spot.
 Make sure you add on your itinerary one of the diving spots mentioned above, as these can welcome both beginners and expert divers for either snorkeling or scuba diving.
 And our top recommendation is to take the time to check some local wineries!
 Croatian wine is one of the best in the area!